-Many types of veg don’t take up much space – read our advice on space-saving veg crops to grow.
-Potatoes grow very well in old compost bags on the patio, while strawberries are brilliant in pots and hanging baskets.
+Many types of veg don't take up much space – read our advice on space-saving veg crops to grow.
+Potatoes grow very well in old compost bags on the patio, while strawberries are brilliant in strawberry planters and hanging baskets.
 Trained fruit trees take up very little space.

 Ponds in small spaces

 Think your garden is too small for a pond?
 Think again!
-Ponds don’t have to be large, but if you don’t have room for one, you can create a beautiful pond in a pot.
+Ponds don't have to be large: if you don't have room for one, you can create a beautiful pond in a pot.
 Check out some of our favourite plants for ponds in pots.

 It's important to make the most of every inch of space in small garden – and that includes walls and fences.
 A green wall can be a beautiful feature and is easy to make – several kits are available to buy.
 Find out how to create a living wall.